Your Guide to Assisted Living Expenses and Tax Deductions

 - Medicare/Medicaid to cover qualified expenses

 Assisted living communities usually accept long-term care insurance that helps residents cover some of the costs associated with senior living.
-This long-term care insurance is different from health insurance and often covers things that are generally not covered by your standard health insurance.
+This long-term care insurance is different from health insurance and often covers things that are generally not paid for by your standard health insurance.

 Long-term care (LTC) insurance: